IceGawd/Phantom-Keys/README.md

 ### rand
+*Gives a random number that follows a bell curve*
 | **Type** | **Variable Name** | **Description** |
 | :------: | :---------------: | :-------------: |
 | float | std | The standard deviation for the bell curve |